United States

 The Origins of the Phrase “There’s No Such Thing as Bad Publicity” The phrase “There’s no such thing as bad publicity” is often used in the realms of marketing, public relations, and media to suggest that any publicity, even if negative, can ultimately benefit an individual or organization.
 This idiom has a rich history and…

-Read MoreThe whole shebang
+Read MoreThe third degree

 Read More